SD-WAN Best Practices for Manufacturing and Digital Transformation

 With Aryaka, enterprises receive all the simplicity and cost efficiency of an SD-WAN with a full-mesh global private network built on 30 Points of Presence (POPs).
 The network can bypass the public Internet, practically eliminating congestion and packet loss.

 WAN Optimization is layered within that network to accelerate application performance for end-users worldwide.
-This approach enables file transfers, as well as cloud and SaaS applications, to perform as if they were living in the local corporate data center.
+This approach enables file transfers, as well as cloud and SaaS applications, to perform as if they were living in the local corporate datacenter.

 Global sites were deployed for Makino within 2-3 days.
 After deploying the solution, Makino noticed a dramatic, immediate improvement in performance and data transfer times.
-File synchronizations that previously took 6-7 hours, is now taking only 22 minutes, which enabled Makino to become more responsive and productive.
+File synchronizations that previously took 6-7 hours, were now taking only 22 minutes, which enabled Makino to become more responsive and productive.

 “The feedback we’ve received from executives has been very, very positive.” said Sargent, “The fact that we are able to provide that real-time data transfer, between Makino in North America, and Makino Tokyo, in less than 30 minutes, has increased efficiency significantly.”

 Makino is set to embark on a future cloud strategy where 90% of their data and applications will be in the cloud by next year.
-Since Aryaka provides accelerated access to any application, on-premises or in the cloud, Makino now has an infrastructure in place to handle upcoming cloud migrations and can deliver data and applications to every end user as if it were hosted in the same building.
+Since Aryaka provides accelerated access to any application, on-premises or in the cloud, Makino now have an infrastructure in place to handle upcoming cloud migrations and can deliver data and applications to every end user as if it were hosted in the same building.

 To learn more about what Aryaka can do for your manufacturing facilities, download our solution brief on improving CAD/CAM performance here.